rikumi/alloyteam-md/docs/2012-05-如何-30-分钟构建-windows8-metro-风格的-web-app22.md

 But if you really know what you’re doing, you have the choice to “by-pass” this automatic check by calling the **_setInnerHTMLUnsafe()_**function.

-Linked to the security context also, inserting an <iframe> in your application is slightly different for instance.
+Linked to the security context also, inserting an &lt;iframe> in your application is slightly different for instance.
 If you’re interested in the details, here are some articles to read:

 \- [HTML, CSS, and JavaScript features and differences](http://msdn.microsoft.com/en-us/library/windows/apps/hh465380.aspx)
 - [Features and restrictions by context](http://msdn.microsoft.com/en-us/library/windows/apps/hh465373.aspx)